-Example 83 includes the subject matter of example 77, wherein the instructions in the computer program code further cause the one or more processing units to: request, from the first privacy server, confirmation as to whether identifying information of the first data subject or the one or more data attributes may be revealed to a first requesting party; and in response to receiving confirmation from the first privacy server that identifying information of the first data subject or the one or more data attributes may be revealed to the first requesting party, send the identifying information of the first data subject or the one or more data attributes to the first requesting party.
+Example 83 includes the subject matter of example 77, wherein the instructions in the computer program code further cause the one or more processing units to: request, from the first privacy server, confirmation as to whether an identity of the first data subject or the one or more data attributes may 40 be revealed to a first requesting party; and in response to receiving confirmation from the first privacy server that the identity of the first data subject or the one or more data attributes may be revealed to the first requesting party, send the identity of the first data subject or the one or more data 45 attributes to the first requesting party.

-Example 84 includes the subject matter of example 83, wherein the requested confirmation further comprises a requested confirmation as to whether the identifying information of the first data subject or the one or more data attributes may be revealed to a first requesting party for a particular action, activity, process or trait.
+Example 84 includes the subject matter of example 83, wherein the requested confirmation further comprises a requested confirmation as to whether the identity of the first data subject or the one or more data attributes may be revealed 50 to a first requesting party for a particular action, activity, process or trait.

-Example 85 includes the subject matter of example 83, wherein the requested confirmation further comprises a requested confirmation as to whether the identifying information of the first data subject or the one or more data attributes.
+Example 85 includes the subject matter of example 83, wherein the requested confirmation further comprises a requested confirmation as to whether the identity of the first 55 data subject or the one or more data attributes may be revealed to a first requesting party for a particular time period or location.

-Example 86 includes the subject matter of example 84, wherein the requested confirmation further comprises a requested confirmation as to whether the identifying information of the first data subject or the one or more data attributes may be revealed to a first requesting party for a particular time period or location.
+Example 86 includes the subject matter of example 84, wherein the requested confirmation further comprises a 60 requested confirmation as to whether the identity of the first data subject or the one or more data attributes may be revealed to a first requesting party for a particular time period or location.